Statement

 Oblique Ontological Terrain

-The Oblique Ontological Terrain series developed out of finding an oblique map atlas on-line published by the USGS in the 1970s.
+The Oblique Ontological Terrain series developed out an oblique map atlas I found on-line published by the USGS in the 1970s.
 I redrew and enlarged sections of these maps by hand (pen and ink) while looking at them on my iPad.
-The definitions of the words in the title and the undulating mountainous terrains seemed to intersect perfectly with the isolation of Covid 19 lock-downs and tumultuous social upheaval of our time.
+The word oblique means neither perpendicular nor parallel or not straightforward, indirect, obscure, devious or underhanded.
+Ontology is the half of metaphysics that studies the origins, history and essence of being.
+And, terrain means a geographic area or the physical features of a tract of land, but, also, a field of knowledge or interest.
+The definitions of the words in the title and the undulating mountains seemed to intersect perfectly with the isolation of Covid-19 lock-downs and tumultuous social upheaval of our time.

 Ontological Surveillance Matrix